my-name-is-samael/BeamJoy/README.md

 - BigMap missions are removed since they are unavailable on BeamMP.
 - Traffic spawning is managed with a per-group VehicleCap permission to prevent game softlock when permission is missing.
 - Prevent users from activating their own mods and disrupting the server experience.
-- A secondary, highly responsive vehicle selector with all the base functionalities but without preview images (works with modded vehicles).
+- A secondary, highly responsive vehicle selector with all the base functionalities with preview images (works with modded vehicles).
 - Complete theme editor for windows for admins and selected players.
 - Vehicle model blacklist to prevent their usage on your server (only staff can see and spawn them).
 - Specific permissions for spawning trailers and props.
 Vehicles in categories for which you lack permissions will be hidden in both vehicle selectors.
 - Built-in presets for game time (dusk, noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow, and snowy).
 - Toggleable preservation of fuel/energy when a vehicle is reset, making gas stations and charging stations essential.
+- Customizable emergency refuel system when players vehicles are running out of gas.

 ### Facilities